 Hover cursor over thumbnails to change the large image window or click on an image to see a slideshow.

 We need your support to ensure we can help and support craftspeople in Sussex.
-To make a donation to the Sussex Endangered Crafts Fund, however big or small, please use the JustGiving button below.
+To make a donation to the Sussex Endangered Crafts Fund, however big or small, please use the ticketsource link below.
 If you would prefer to donate by cheque or directly to the Trust using your debit or credit card then please get in touch with the Sussex Heritage Trust on 01243 576 524.

 Sussex Endangered Crafts Fund